Doge-is-Dope/Whispr/README.md

 Whispr is an intelligent Android app that detects faces to automatically initiate voice interaction.
 It records speech, transcribes it via OpenAI’s Transcription API, and generates AI-powered responses.
 The app showcases how to combine CameraX, ML Kit, audio processing, and conversational AI in a modern Android architecture.

-> ⚠️This app is provided as a demo and is not intended for production use.
+> ⚠️ This app is provided as a demo and is not intended for production use.

 ## 🚀 Getting Started